tay-counc/5609Visualization-Assignments/A1-Visual-Encoding/README.md

 - Add the `types.ts` file to your `src` folder
 - Copy and paste the content of the `A1.svelte` into your `src/routes/A1/+page.svelte` file.
 Follow the tips included in the template code to properly format the CSV file.

-If the data is properly formated, you should see something like this in your browser's console.
+If the data is properly formated, you should see something like this in your browser's console (we will draw the bar chart in step 2).
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/ec5275ab-63e4-4e97-b48a-993bcb196c62" />